발우공양

 Yeonipbab

-(Steamed glutinous rice wrapped in lotus leaf)
+(Steamed sticky rice wrapped in lotus leaf)

 Ipgasim(Dessert)